noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

   - cost optimization: underutilization
   - scaling, alarms, status checks
   - resource optimization: network utilization, response times, traffic i/o, storage/diskspace consumption/data throughput

-### SNS

-- cloudwatch alarms that send SNS messages is a foundational pattern in AWS

-### vpc

-- abc

-### lambda

-- lambda sends metrics about invocation to cloudwatch
-  - including anything sent to stdout
-- build graphs and dashboards, set alarams to respond to changes in use, perf or error rates
-- metrics
-  - invocations: total function executions that were not throttled/failed to start, success & errors
-    - errors: invocations that result in a fn error whether by your fn handler or the lambda runtime (timeouts, configuration issues, etc)
-    - throttled: failed invocations becaue of concurrency limits; not counted in invocation totals; lambda rejected executed requests because no concurrency was available
-  - duration: total time spent processing events; to calculate billing round up to the nearest millisecond
-    - iteratorAge: age of the last record in the event releative to event source mappings that read from streams;
-      - the agent is the total duration from when the stream receives the record until the event source mapping sends the event to the fn
-  - DeadLetterErrors: for async invocation; number of times lambda attempts to send an event to a dead-letter-queue but fails
-  - ConcurrentExecutions: fns with custom cuncurrency limits: total concurrent invocations for a given fn at a given point in time
-  - UnreservedConcurrentExecutions: fns without a custom cuncurrency limit: total concurrent invocations for a given fn at a given point in time
-  - ProvisionedConcurrentExecutions: number of fn isntances that are processing events on provisioned concurrency

-### dynamodb

-- common metrics/alarms
-  - SuccessfulRequestLatency, Throttling Events, Capacity Consumption, System Errors
-  - Read usage, Write usage, and Read/Write throttled requests
-  - table: ConsumedReadCapacityUnits, ConsumedWriteCapacityUnits, Provisioned{Read,Write}CapacityUnits
-  - table ops: ReturnedItemCount, SuccessfulRequestLatency
-  - account: AccountMax{Reads,Writes},AccountMaxTableLevel{Reads,Writes}, AccountProvisioned{Read,Write}CapacityUtilization, MaxProvisionedTable{Read,Write}CapacityUtilization, UserErrors
-  - throttling: {OnlineIndex,Read,Write}ThrottleEvents, Throttled{PutRecordCount,Requests}
-- When you turn on auto scaling for a table, DynamoDB automatically creates several alarms that can launch auto scaling actions.
-- Contributor Insights for DynamoDB: identifying the most frequently accessed and throttled keys in your table or index at a glance.
-  - rule formats: DynamoDBContributorInsights-XXXXXX-[resource_name]-[creationtimestamp]
-    - in your table or global secondary index
-      - partition keys of the most
-        - PKC: accessed items
-        - PKT: throttled items
-      - partition and sort keys of the most
-        - SKC: accessed items
-        - SKT: throttled items

-### api gateway

-- turn on detailed metrics in stage settings fora extract cost
-- monitor and log deployed apis, enabled per stage
-- common questions
-  - how often apis are called
-  - number of api invocations
-  - latency of api responses
-  - 4 vs 5xx errors
-  - cache to hit:miss ratio
-- common metrics/alarms
-  - CacheHitCount: for rest api cache in given period
-  - CacheMissCount: for rest api cache in a given period
-  - count: total api requests in a period
-  - latency: full roundtrip time between api gateway receiving a request and when it returns a response; includes IntegrationLatency + gateway overhead
-  - integrationLatency: time between gateway invoking a target and receiving a response
-    - latency - integrationLatency = api gateway overhead
-  - 4xxError: total client-side errors _captured_ in a specific period
-  - 5xxError: total server-side errors _captured_ in a specific period

-### ecs

-- cloudwatch logs: make sure specify `awslogs` as the logConfiguration.driver
-- cloudwatchEvents: captures task state changes
-- service cpu/memory utilization metrics: enables you to scale in/out

-### MQ

-- broker utilization, queue and topic metrics
-- alarms and autoscaling based on metrics

-### ec2

-- common metrics
-  - CPUUtilization
-  - NetworkinIn
-  - NetworkOut
-- detailed monitoring: apps running on EC2 can post metrics every minute (instead of every 5 with basic monitoring)

-### RDS

-- common metrics
-  - DatabaseConnections

-### ACM

-- automate and response to ACM events, e.g. change in certificate state or renewal

-### EKS

-- container insights can be configured to collect, aggregate and visualize metrics and logs
-- also provides diagnostic information, e.g. container restart failures
-- general workflow
-  - a log collector with a cloudwatch plugin (e.g. fluentd/fluentbit) runs as a DaemonSet on every node
-  - the cloudwatch agent runs as a daemonset on each worker node
-    - collects and ships metrics data to cloudwatch for processing
-  - collect EKS control plane metrics by turning on control plane logging for an EKS cluster
-    - cloudwatch collects metrics info from this logs that can be viewed in Log Insights
-  - metrics are viewable in Container Insights and Log Insights
-- common metrics
-  - standard: CPU, memory, disk and network
-  - diagnostic metrics: container restart failures

-### kinesis

-- common metrics
-  - iteratorAge: when it increases (lambda consumer) likely means you need to reshard

-### EBS

-- common metrics
-  - bandwidth, throughput, latency, VolumeReadBytes, VolumeWriteBytes, VolumeReadOps, VolumeWriteOps, VolumeTotalReadTime, VolumeTotalWriteTime
-  - VolumeIdleTime, VolumeQueueLength, VolumeThroughputPercentage, VolumeConsumedReadWriteOps, BurstBalance
-- common events
-  - createVolume, deleteVolume, attachVolume, reattachVolume, modifyVolume, createSnapshot, createSnapshots, copySnapshot, shareSnapshot
-- Data is reported to CloudWatch only when the volume is attached to an instance.

-### FSx

-#### lustre